luisllamasbinaburo/UnifiedGFX/README.md

 Actual performance will depend on how well your adapter leverages hardware features.
 The essential functions for UnifiedGFX to work are `IBitmap<Tcolor>` functions `Height()`, `Width()`, and `drawPixel()`.
 But performance will be the worse posible.

 If your adapter are able to override more `Graphic<Tcolor>` functions and map it to the display driver, performance improves substantially.
+This is specially important for funtions that perform operations in block, witch are must faster than modifing pixel by pixel.
+Usually `drawHorizontalLine`, `drawVerticalLine` or `fillRect` are example of this functions.